EduardKakosyan/EduardKakosyan/README.md

 - Identified and exploited web vulnerabilities, including SQL injection and XSS, and secured access to systems using protocols such as SSH and FTP.
 - Developed a deep understanding of system vulnerabilities and mitigation techniques, enhancing my problem-solving and critical-thinking skills in cybersecurity.

----
-## 🔗 Connect with Me

-Feel free to explore my projects and reach out for collaborations or opportunities!
 <!--
 **EduardKakosyan/EduardKakosyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.